Updated Jan 24, 2026

 Question Answer

 Can I easily turn my Google Sheets data into a mobile app?
-Yes, with Adalo's No Code App Builder, you can easily turn your Google Sheets data into a fully functional mobile app.
-Simply connect your spreadsheet, design a custom interface using drag-and-drop components, and publish to both iOS and Android app stores while keeping your data perfectly synced.
+Yes, with Adalo's Sheetbridge integration, you can turn your Google Sheets data into a fully functional mobile app.
+Connect your spreadsheet, design a custom interface using drag-and-drop components, and publish to both iOS and Android app stores while keeping your data perfectly synced.

 What are the limitations of using Google Sheets as my app's database?
 Google Sheets has a 10 million cell limit, which can become restrictive as your data grows.
 When you hit these limits, you can archive old data, split data across multiple sheets, or migrate to Adalo's built-in database without requiring a complete rebuild of your app.

 Can I control what different users see in my Google Sheets app?
 Yes, Adalo supports role-based views and permissions that let different users see different screens and records.
-For example, field staff can see only their assignments while managers have access to everything, providing much better access control than shared spreadsheet access.
+Field staff can see only their assignments while managers have access to everything, providing much better access control than shared spreadsheet access.

 Does my app work without an internet connection?
 Adalo native apps include offline support, allowing users to continue working without a connection.
 The app automatically syncs data when the connection is restored, making it ideal for field teams or users in areas with unreliable connectivity.

 What types of apps can I build with Google Sheets and Adalo?
 You can build anything from simple trackers to complex systems, including mobile apps, web apps, MVPs, internal tools, and field team applications.
-As long as your data is structured in Google Sheets, Adalo lets you create custom interfaces with lists, forms, maps, charts, search bars, and more.
+Over 3 million apps have been created on Adalo, with the visual builder described as "easy as PowerPoint."

 Start Building With An App Template